 Bereavement Paper by Ruth Coppard

 It is very sad and we grieve when someone dies.
 Each adult handles it differently, some with more success than others, and we worry about how to protect children from the pain.
 A child’s response to death is complicated by his age and level of understanding, by what preceded the death, and by how he sees those around him responding.
-Luckily we now have an infrequent experience of death, but this means that bereavement is an unfamiliar experience and one can feel very uncertain about how to handle things.
+Generally, we now have an infrequent experience of death, which means that bereavement is an unfamiliar experience and one can feel very uncertain about how to handle things.
+I suspect that even now, during and after the pandemic, bereavement has been more talked about than experienced [for most of us]

 Bereavement is one of the most crippling experiences to touch any of us.
 But it is surprisingly common for children.
 Most have experienced the death of a much loved pet, many will encounter the death of a grandparent and a few will have to face the death of a parent, close family member or friend.
 If we include bereavement by separation or divorce or even just removal to another city away from people who are loving and loved, then the percentage of children who experience bereavement is very large indeed.
 It is thought that even very young children can have a concept of significant loss – Peek-a-boo is said to mean ‘Alive or Dead’.